betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BfBotManagerAutomation.md

 The next rule we're going to create will be under the Staking category called 'Level/Initial stake'.
 You can choose whatever default stake you are comfortable starting out with.

-Finally, we need to create an after bet rule that will allow us to trade out.
+Finally, we need to create an after-bet rule that will allow us to trade out.
 This rule is called 'Trade out (second) bet' under the 'After bet rules' category.
 See below the options that I have selected for this rule.

 ![Dobbing in BF Bot Manager](./img/BfBotManagerTradeOut.png)

 !!! tip "TIP: BF Bot Manager strategies manual"
     We recommend taking a look at the [strategies manual](https://www.bfbotmanager.com/documents/manuals/bf_bot_manager_v3_strategies_manual.pdf) if you get stuck or aren't sure how any of the conditions / rules work.
-It's an exteremly good resource that goes into detail about each of the various functions and abilites that are available.
+It's an extremely good resource that goes into detail about each of the various functions and abilities that are available.

 ---
 ## And you're set!